cselab/Optimal_LB_Closures/README.md

-# Closure Discovery for Coarse Grained Partial Differential Equations using Multi-Agent Reinforcement Learning
+# Adaptive Closure Modeling for Lattice Boltzmann Methods using Multi-Agent Reinforcement Learning

 ## Description
-This is the official PyTorch/tianshou implementation of the paper *Closure Discovery for Coarse Grained Partial Differential Equations using Multi-Agent Reinforcement Learning*.
+This is the official implementation of the MSc thesis *Adaptive Closure Modeling for Lattice Boltzmann Methods using Multi-Agent Reinforcement Learning*.

-This repository allows to train a multi-agent reinforcement learning (MARL) agents to discover a closure model for a multiscale system.
-As a result, the agents are able to improve the accuracy of a coarse-grained simulation (CGS) significantly.
-A qualitative example of the improvement is shown in the figure below.
-The CGS combined with the agents is referred to as CNN-MARL.
+Reinforcement Learning (RL) is used for automatic discovery of hybrid turbulence models for Lattice Boltzmann Methods (LBM).
+LBM offers advantages such as easy access to macroscopic flow features and its complete locality, which allows efficient parallelization.
+RL eliminates the need for costly direct numerical simulation data during training by using an energy spectrum similarity measure as a reward.
+We have implemented several multi-agent RL models (ReLBM) with fully convolutional networks, achieving stabilization of turbulent 2D Kolmogorov flows and more accurate energy spectra than traditional LBM turbulence models.
+An example of the performance of a ReLBM at resolution $N = 128$, compared to a coarse LBGK simulation (128_BGK) and a resolved direct numerical simulation (2048_GK), is shown below.
+For RL training we used [Tianshou](https://tianshou.org/en/stable/) and for the LBM simulations we used [XLB](https://github.com/Autodesk/XLB).

 ![](results/figures/model_eval.gif)